-Detroit Reckless Driving Attorney
+Detroit Reckless Driving Lawyer

 Driving recklessly puts you and others in danger.
 It could also land you in jail.
 Michigan has harsh penalties for drivers convicted of reckless and even careless driving.
 If your reckless driving causes injury or death, you may receive a felony conviction involving years behind bars and thousands of dollar in fines.
 In addition, you may also face civil liability for compensating the victims for their losses.